 Grantees who significantly fail to comply with any term of the award will be considered "High Risk."
 Once a grantee enters "High Risk" status, it may become necessary to hold funds until any critical issues become resolved.
-The ADE 21st CCLC Program Education Specialist assigned to the grantee will utilize all data available to make a decision regarding the reduction of funds in accordance with the federal and state guidelines.
-This data includes but is not limited to: communication with site leaders, observations documented in site visit report(s), desktop monitoring of the site's Continuing Application, Summary of Classes Report(s), Annual Performance Report (APR), fiscal review, and any other data available.
+The ADE 21st CCLC Program Education Specialist assigned to the grantee will utilize all data available to make a decision regarding the reduction or termination of funds in accordance with the federal and state guidelines.
+This data includes but is not limited to: communication with site leaders, observations documented in site visit report(s), desktop monitoring of the site's Continuing Application, Summary of Classes Report(s), Annual Performance Report

+(APR), fiscal review, and any other data available.
+Communication will be noted in ADE Grants Management.